 Alexander GREY, a famous author who befriends Edie MacDonald when she is typing his latest manuscript.
 His publishers are impressed by Edie's writing talents, which she is able to display after losing the original final chapter of Alexander's novel.
 Portrayed by Alexander Archdale.

 Tim GROSE, the sleazy boyfriend of Jill Sheridan, who uses a series of scams to trick her and Arnold Feather into performing for a pornographic movie.
 Tim is turned on by sexual flagellation, among other sadomasochistic activities.
-Portrayed by Stewart Finch.
+Portrayed by Stuart Finch.

 GUISEPPE, an Italian boyfriend of Gary Whittaker's estranged wife, Anna Maria.
 Portrayed by Franco Valentino.